Xavier-Shaw/CS205_Cpp_Programming/README.md

 ## Introduction
 The topic of this project is HCI(Human Computer Interaction).
 We used C++ and OpenCV to implement the goals of this project.
-You can check the introduction and specific requirements of this project in project_hci.doc
+You can check the introduction and specific requirements of this project in project_hci.docx

 ## Task
 * Read and Write image from computer and camera